Yara Shahidi’s Red Carpet Curls Have Me Rethinking Sleek Event Hair

 That’s what makes Yara such a strong beauty cue for this shift.

-Her hair proves that texture is not the opposite of polish.
-It can be the thing that makes a look feel modern, memorable, youthful, and joyous — like the person wearing it is not just dressed up, but actually comfortable in the moment.
+Her red carpet hairstyles prove that texture is not the opposite of polish.
+It can be the thing that makes a look feel modern, memorable, youthful, and joyous.

 The trick is not forcing every hair type into the same finish.
 It is figuring out what kind of support your hair needs to get there.